DavVarr/water-visualizations/README.md

 # water-visualizations
-some water related visualizations for my scientific visualization exam
+Some water related visualizations for my scientific visualization exam.
+The html file provides a codeless presentation.